gchumillas/php.query/README.md

 Installation
 ------------

-Copy and paste the `classes` directory in your preferred location (optionally, rename it) and copy the following code:
+Copy and paste the `classes` directory in your preferred location (optionally rename it) and copy the following code:

 ```PHP
 require_once "<your-preferred-location>/classes/autoload.php";